NDBCLUSTER storage engine can be

 --ndb-connectstringoptions, which are explained elsewhere in this chapter, possibly with additional MySQL server options as well.

-For a brief introduction to the relationships between nodes, node groups, replicas, and partitions in MySQL Cluster, see Section 19.1.2, “MySQL Cluster Nodes, Node Groups, Replicas, and Partitions”.
+For a brief introduction to the relationships between nodes, node groups, fragment replicas, and partitions in NDB Cluster, see Section 21.2.2, “NDB Cluster Nodes, Node Groups, Fragment Replicas, and Partitions”.

 The management server manages the cluster configuration file and the cluster log.
 Each node in the cluster retrieves the configuration data from the management server, and so requires a way to determine where the management server resides.
 When interesting events occur in the data nodes, the nodes transfer information about these events to the management server, which then writes the information to the cluster log.